thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:50:21]
 **Bradley:**
 Right?
-This is why I was having such a hard time trying to force myself to write this and why I was getting so like, so like drawn in and up close, frozen and transfixed and glued to trying to figure out coals 1-3-1.
-Writing rhythm with rhetorical structure, templates and all that jazz was because I didn't have like a clear and simple and like just like logical outline, right?
+This is why I was having such a hard time trying to force myself to write this and why I was getting so like, so like drawn in and up close, frozen and transfixed and glued to trying to figure out Cole's 1-3-1 Writing rhythm with rhetorical structure, templates and all that jazz was because I didn't have like a clear and simple and like just like logical outline, right?
 Because I knew I wanted to implement action steps with examples and a template.
 But I was like, there's just a disconnect in my mind between where does that actually go?

 [00:51:13]
 **Bradley:**